uselotus/lotus-docs/docs/plan-management/creating-plans.md

 ![Plan Information Section](./assets/plan_info.png)

-This section has metadata about your plan, including it's name and description, billing frequency information, and the flat subscription fee any customers on this plan will pay per billing period.
+This section has metadata about your plan, including its name and description, billing frequency information, and the flat subscription fee any customers on this plan will pay per billing period.
 One of Lotus' core concepts is [plan versioning](./versioning.md), so keep in mind that when you make new versions of the same plan, the only two things you can't change are the plan name and the plan duration.
 Everything else is fair game!

 Additionally, we know that you might have existing subscriptions associated with a payment provider (such as [Stripe](../external-integrations/stripe.md)), so we allow you to link this plan to any ID that represents a plan in your payment provider.
 This is useful when you want to migrate your existing subscriptions to Lotus.